Online Shop

 Worldwide Shipping

 With his project Greenpincel (2011), Kobra revealed his strong commitment to the environmental cause.
-Climate change, water pollution, deforestation, predatory fishing and mistreatment of animals are themes present in his pieces.
-In “Stars of Peace”, Kobra depicts individuals who have given hope to the world through their lives, such as Mother Teresa, Mahatma Gandhi, Malala Yousafzai and Anne Frank.
+Climate change, water pollution, deforestation, predatory fishing, and mistreatment of animals became strong themes present in his work.
+In “Stars of Peace”, Kobra depicts individuals who have given hope to the world through their lives, such as Mother Teresa, Mahatma Gandhi, Malala Yousafzai, and Anne Frank.

-Kobra is involved in social causes, such as food collection campaigns and initiatives aimed at bringing art to poor communities, especially children with no access to it.
+Kobra is involved in social causes, such as food collection campaigns and initiatives aimed at bringing art to poor communities, especially children who have no access to basic amenities.
 In 2021, he started the Kobra Institute, which aims to bring art to vulnerable people in Brazil.
-During the pandemic, he leaded an initiative together with the private sector to raise funds to build oxygen plants for COVID-19 patients.
+During the pandemic, he led an initiative together with the private sector to raise funds to build oxygen plants for COVID-19 patients